wangyins/HCFN/README.md

 ![](https://github.com/wangyins/HCFN/blob/main/.gif)

-This is an offical implementation for [HCFN: A Hierarchical Color Fusion Network for Exemplar-based Video Colorization], and the current code works well with PyTorch 1.5.1.
+This is an offical implementation for [HCFN: A Hierarchical Color Fusion Network for Exemplar-based Video Colorization].
 ## Table of Contents

 - [Prerequisites](#Prerequisites)